The Edit

 Hotel Principe di Savoia

-Lombardy is loved for its abundance of natural lakes, which come in all shapes and sizes.
-Offering an enticing excuse to head outside Milan and explore the surrounding countryside, we highlight the largest lakes in this alluring region of Italy.
+Lombardy is loved for its abundance of natural lakes – an enticing excuse to head outside Milan and explore the surrounding countryside.
+Read on to journey through this alluring region of Italy’s most majestic lakes with us.

 Lake Garda